scott-griffiths/bitstring/doc/introduction.rst

 The bitstring module provides four classes, :class:`Bits`, :class:`BitArray`, :class:`ConstBitStream` and :class:`BitStream` which are containers for binary data.

 It also has a class which stores a compact array of an arbitrary fixed-length binary type.
-The rest of this introduction mostly concerns the more basic types - for more details skip directly to the  :class:`Array` class.
+The rest of this introduction mostly concerns the more basic types - for more details skip directly to the reference documentation for the  :class:`Array` class.

 :class:`Bits` is the simplest, and represents an immutable sequence of bits. :class:`BitArray` adds various methods that modify the contents.
 These classes are intended to loosely mirror the ``bytes`` and ``bytearray`` types in Python.
 The :class:`BitStream` and :class:`ConstBitStream` classes have additional methods to treat the bits as a file or stream.